keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 Keptn is now aware of your deployments and is generating DORA statistics about them.

-Keptn has created a CRD to track your application.
+Keptn has created a resource called a `KeptnApp` to track your application.
 The name of which is based on the `part-of` label.

 It may take up to 30 seconds to create the `KeptnApp` so run the following command until you see the `keptnappdemo` CRD.